DefectDojo/django-DefectDojo/readme-docs/KUBERNETES.md

     persistentVolumeClaim: media # in case if pvc specified
 ```

-In example above, we want that media content is preserved  to `pvc` named `persistentVolumeClaim`.
+In the example above, we want that media content to be preserved to `pvc` named `persistentVolumeClaim`.

 NOTE: PersistrentVolume needs to be prepared in front before helm installation/update is triggered.